rob-miller/icloudpd-scripts/README.md

 # icloudpd-scripts

-[icloud-photos-downloader](https://github.com/icloud-photos-downloader/icloud_photos_downloader) is a great tool that I want to run regularly to maintain local copies of my iPhone photos and all the albums my wife and I create.
+[icloud-photos-downloader](https://github.com/icloud-photos-downloader/icloud_photos_downloader) is a great tool that I want to run regularly to maintain local copies of my iPhone photos and all the albums my wife and I create -- including new albums without having to do anything.

 The system shown here uses environment variables for passwords and not the Python keyring library of icloudpd.
 My credentials